makersacademy/takeaway-challenge/README.md

 Task Acceptance Criteria
 -----

-* Create a takeaway application that allows users to create orders and receive an sms text message using Twilio API.
+* Create a takeaway application that allows users to create orders and receive an sms text message using the Twilio API.
 * All tests passing
 * High [Test coverage](https://github.com/makersacademy/course/blob/main/pills/test_coverage.md) (>95% is good)
 * The code is elegant: every class has a clear responsibility, methods are short etc.